jfaMan/jfaMan/README.md

 Hi there👋,

-I'm Allan, a full-stack web developer from Australia based in Tokyo.
+I'm Allan, a web developer from Australia based in Tokyo.

 Dance and photography are my creative outlets.
 I love that programming offers that same creative freedom.